BettyBaneWarlock/alx_be_shell/shell_permissions/README.md

 First shell permission is to change user to betty.
 Second command is to find out who the user is.
 Thisrd command is to create an empty file called hello.
+Fourth is to change permissions for the hello file.